paul-hammant/tbd/content/vcs-choices/index.md

 Interestingly there is a "Subversion vs Git" website{{< ext url="https://svnvsgit.com/" >}} which attempts to counter some widely held community beliefs about Subversion and how it stacks up to Git.

-Note also that the Subversion team themselves, do not do trunk based development, despite Subversion have default root directories of 'trunk', 'tags' and 'branches' for newly-created repositories.
+Note also that the Subversion team themselves, do not do Trunk-Based Development, despite Subversion have default root directories of 'trunk', 'tags' and 'branches' for newly-created repositories.

 ### No Code Review